hermanwjacobsen/hfortix/QUICKSTART.md

 - Use pagination for large datasets
 - Check error codes in exception handlers
 - Use async mode for concurrent operations (see ASYNC_GUIDE.md)
+- Configure error handling for convenience wrappers based on your use case

 ❌ **DON'T:**